-Cash equivalents consist principally of funds holding only U.S. government obligations, and money market funds, with maturities of three months or less when purchased.
-As of June 29, 2013, a substantial portion of the Company's cash accounts was concentrated at a single financial institution, which potentially exposes the Company to credit risks.
-As of June 29, 2013, the financial institution has "stable" credit ratings and the Company has not experienced any losses related to such accounts.
-The short-term credit rating is A-1 by Standard & Poor's ratings services.
-The Company does not believe that there is significant risk of non-performance by the financial institution and the Company's cash on deposit at this financial institution is fully liquid.
-The Company continually monitors the credit ratings of the institution.
+Cash equivalents consist principally of money market funds, with maturities of three months or less when purchased.
+As of September 28, 2013, a substantial portion of the Company's cash accounts was concentrated at a single financial institution, which potentially exposes the Company to credit risks.
+The financial institution has a short-term credit rating of A-1 by Standard & Poor's ratings services.
+The Company has not experienced any losses related to such accounts, and the Company does not believe that there is significant risk of non-performance by the financial institution.
+The Company's cash on deposit at this financial institution is fully liquid, and the Company continually monitors the credit ratings of this financial institution.